 In recent years, another group emerged within the hospitality industry in India, that is the serviced apartment sector.
-These apartments typically include two to three fully-furnished bedrooms with all the modern apparatus such as washing machines, refrigerators, microwave oven, housekeeping, etc. Even after providing quite a few services, these serviced apartments offer only 30-35 percent tariffs to the business class than the 5-star hotels in case of longer stays.
-The serviced apartment sector is the newest in the hotel industry in India.
+These apartments typically include two to three fully-furnished bedrooms with all the modern apparatus such as washing machines, refrigerators, microwave oven, housekeeping, etc. Even after providing quite a few services, these serviced apartments offer only 30-35 per cent tariffs to the business class than the 5-star hotels in case of longer stays.

-Over the past five years, the 2-3-star hotel occupancy has grown at the highest rate, year on year.
-A large portion of that can be attributed to the growth in the organized hotel business in India.
-In the organized hotel business in India, the Indian customer internet market is largely focused on urban and affluent cities.
-As a result, most of the online bookings for hotels are done by inhabitants of tier-1 and tier-2 cities.
+Over the past five years the 2-3-star hotel occupancy has grown at the highest rate, year on year.
+A large portion of that can be attributed to the growth in organized hotel business in India.
+In the organized hotel business in India, the Indian customer internet market is largely focused in urban and affluent cities.
+As a result of that, most of the online bookings for hotels are done by inhabitants of tier-1 and tier-2 cities.

-The COVID 19 epidemic has led to demand demolition in excess of 90 percent for the tourism and hospitality sector which provides employment to nearly 4.5 Crore people.
-It provides living to around 16 crore people and contributes at least 9 percent to India’s GDP.
-A recent study by McKinsey recognized Airlines and Hotels as the worst impacted sector in India; with around 75 percent output decline in 2020.
-The same has been projected for 2021.
+The COVID 19 epidemic has led to demand demolition in excess of 90 per cent for the tourism and hospitality sector which provides employment to nearly 4.5 Crore people.
+It provides living to around 16 crore people, and contributes at least 9 per cent to India’s GDP.
+A recent study by McKinsey recognized Airlines and Hotels as the worst impacted sector in India; with around 75 per cent output decline in 2020.
+Same has been projected for2021.
 Also, the hotel segment features in the list of strained segments on Debt Service Coverage Ratio.
-The revenue loss to the hotel industry is expected to be to of Rs.
+The revenue loss to the hotel’s industry is expected to be to of Rs.
 90,000 crores in the year 2020.

 However, India, known for its ancient custom of Atithi Devo Bhava or ‘guest is god’ has been holding foreigners for ages.
 From Kashmir to Kanyakumari and from Guhar Moti to Kibithu, the nation offers an enormous opportunity to the hospitality industry.
 From stunning snow-capped mountains to desserts, from plateaus to beautiful ocean beaches, the hospitality industry in India is definitely an enriched one.